Done some Christmas shopping yet? How about some new Christmas decorations this Christmas season?

 Christmas Cards, ‘Il – Kartolini’

-The tradition of the Christmas cards, known as ‘il-kartolini tal-Milied’ was imported from Germany in the 19th century and are usually given together with a Christmas present which are commonly exchanged between friends, colleagues and family members on Christmas eve.
+The tradition of the Christmas cards, known as ‘il-kartolini tal-Milied’, was imported from Germany in the 19th century and is usually given together with a Christmas present which is commonly exchanged between friends, colleagues and family members on Christmas Eve.

-There are some more traditional Kartolini which are based on religious pictures of Baby Jesus, Mary and Joseph, however there are also those which display figures such as Father Christmas, the elves and reindeers.
+There are some more traditional Kartolini that are based on religious pictures of Baby Jesus, Mary and Joseph.
+However, there are also those that display figures such as Father Christmas, the elves and reindeer.

 Some Maltese homes display their ‘kartolini’ received from their family members and friends, on their cupboards or hang them on a string across rooms or along walls.

-Also, it is common to see large Christmas trees, sigra tal Milied displayed in public areas, shopping areas, and smaller ones are used by the maltese inside their homes which are commonly decorated according to the colour scheme of their homes.
+Also, it is common to see large Christmas trees, sigra tal Milied, displayed in public areas, and shopping areas, and smaller ones are used by the Maltese inside their homes, which are commonly decorated according to the colour scheme of their homes.